NickPax/my-website/_structures/capitalization.md

 Do not capitalize directions.
 E.g. The lines ran north and south.

-one half of the earth's water
+One half of the earth's water

 I have a hearing in the superior court.